-The proposed fiscal year 2020/2021 Budget reflects the stated mission of the Town Council and Board of Finance to provide quality town services at a reasonable cost to citizens and taxpayers.
+The adopted fiscal year 2021/2022 Budget reflects the stated mission of the Town Council and Board of Finance to provide quality town services at a reasonable cost to citizens and taxpayers.
 The mission and goals are reviewed each year as part of the budget process.
 Short and long-term programmatic goals are discussed below.